juranga/ntps/Infrastructure/HookLibrary/README.md

 ## Hook Function Guideline

-0. Hooks must contain a function that receives packet as a parameter and be named as the file's name.
+0. Hooks must contain a function that receives packet as a parameter and be titled 'run' as shown below.

     ```python
-        def hook_name(packet):
+        def run(packet):
+            do x
     ```

 1. Hooks can be coded in any language as long as they return the following 2 arguments in order: